Trubenova/MatingSystemCelegans/README.md

-# MatingSystemCelegans
+# Investigating Mating System consequences for resistance evolution
-This is code for investigating the consequences of mating system for resistance evolution
+This is code for investigating the consequences of mating system for resistance evolution.